christopher-gomez/tiles.js/src/Components/Docs/markdown/intro.md

 # Tiles.js

 <div class='description'>
-Tiles.js is a simple to use 3D tile map engine.
+Tiles.js is a simple to use 3D tile map engine.<br><br>
+Mostly documenting for my own reference.<br><br>
+Please bear with me while I build the documentation components.<br>(Rendering Markdown in React is just as fun as 3D rendering!)
 </div>

 <a id='start'></a>